 Neutering

 Neutering, although it is a term that can be used for both females and males, for the purpose of this paper will be referring to fixing male animals.
 Neutering is the procedure in which the testicles are removed, or an orchiectomy.
 The major reasoning for neutering males is to deter bad behaviors.
 Male animals have the tendency to mark territory and can have the potential to become aggressive when they are still sexually intact.
 In male cats, after being neutered, the cats were more friendly and approachable compared to those that were not (Bonanni et al, 2019).
-Since owners want companions that are complacent and friendly, this option the choice of more animals to choose from.
+Since owners want companions that are complacent and friendly, this option allows the choice of more animals to choose from.

 As animals like cats and dogs continue to become more reliant on humans, their behavior starts to change, but as many are born feral, they do not have these same behavioral traits.
 One study showed that after being altered, males were 50% less likely to urine mark inside, and 60% less likely to mount people (O’Heare, 2003).
 For dog owners, it is easy to see that this is a fantastic choice in order to make their pet more obedient and less wild.
 Testosterone makes the animals react more intensely to stimuli, along the lines of another animal or new surroundings.
 When testosterone is removed, the pet is more docile and easier to control.